stucchio/Homepage/content/why_gays_cant_donate_blood.md

 P(HIV|not gay) = (0.6% of population) x (33% of HIV infections are not gay) / (98.9% of total population) = 0.2%
 ```

+**Edit 2016/06/25:** Apparently only 19% of gay men have HIV, according to [this CDC link](http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5937a2.htm?s_cid=mm5937a2_w) provided by Tom in the comments.

 ## Computing a posterior

 Now lets address the question - suppose we run an HIV test on donated blood.
 What is the probability of infection after this?